dxwils3/centos_ortools/README.md

 # centos_ortools

-This guide is for installing ortools on centos.  *It's still a work in progress.*
+This guide is for installing ortools on centos.
+There are probably better ways to do this.
+If so, let me know.

 - `wget https://github.com/google/or-tools/releases/download/v5.1/or-tools_python_examples_v5.1.4045.tar.gz`
 - `tar xvf or-tools_python_examples_v5.1.4045.tar.gz`